ShaolinZhang/appinv_tinywebdb_php/README.md

 PHP TinyWebDB script to MIT App Inventor 2
 ====================
-Developed by Shaolin Zhang, at Shanghai World Foreign Language Middle School
+Developed by Shaolin Zhang, at Shanghai World Foreign Language Middle School.
+Submit issues on GitHub or send email with logs to shaolin@shaolinzhang.com, I'll look into it.

 USAGE:
 ===================